-On April 2, USCIS began accepting applications for the H-1B visa lottery, and if last year is any indication of the time it will take to close, it should be around five days.
-Looking at an H-1B application denied, you may be wondering what the H-1B alternatives are in case your petition isn’t accepted.
+On April 2, USCIS began accepting petitions for the H-1B visa lottery, and if last year is any indication of the time it will take to close, it should be around five days.
+If an H-1B petition is denied, you may be wondering what the H-1B alternatives are in case your petition isn’t accepted.

-H-1B application denied?
+H-1B petition denied?
 Here are your H-1B alternatives

 There are a host of H-1B alternatives to choose from, and most depend on the country of origin or the nature of the position in the U.S. Here are some of the best alternatives to the H-1B visa: